 What to bring:

 All linens will be provided.
 If you wish to bring your own pillow, you may do so, but pillows will also be provided.
 With the exceptions of pencils, pens, and writing paper (please bring these items with you so that you can take notes), all class materials will be provided.
-Please include a bathing suit among the clothes that you bring with you as well as clothes that can be worn while participating in any of the other recreational activities cited above.
+Please bring clothes that can be worn while participating in any of the recreational activities cited above.
 Of course, you should bring toiletries and any additional personal items you may want to have with you (for example, a computer, musical instruments, etc.).
 Essentially, you can bring most anything you wish as long as you can carry it into your room.
 Please note that the University cannot be held responsible for the loss of personal items.
 Also, please remember that all lunches and dinners are pre-paid, but that you will need to purchase breakfast; therefore, please bring some cash with you for this purpose or for any other personal purchases you may wish to make while you are here with us in Bloomington.
 Note: if you have any dietary restrictions, please inform Dr. Pelusi.

 Finally, each participant will compose an original work of music while here in our program, and this composition will be notated on a computer using the Finale music notation software program (the computers are located in our two computer labs).
 If you use a computer music notation program other than Finale, we will provide detailed instructions on how to use Finale.
 If you are familiar with another program (e.g., Sibelius) and want to use only Sibelius or a different program while you are here, you are welcome to bring this program loaded on your own laptop (and you can work in one of our practice rooms).
 Also, if you own Finale and would like to work on your music in a practice room rather than in the computer lab, please bring it loaded on your own laptop.